Restorative Dental Services

 Any procedure that aims to restore the normal function and appearance of your smile is referred to as restorative dental care.

-By fixing structural problems such as missing or damaged teeth, your dentist at Ottawa Downtown Dental can help restore your smile – and your oral health.
+By fixing structural problems such as missing or damaged teeth, your dentist at Ottawa Downtown Dentist can help restore your smile – and your oral health.

 Depending on your issue, our dentist will determine the appropriate restorative treatment option for you.